 What Are Clinical Trials?

-Clinical trials are an essential step in the development of treatment for various diseases and are necessary for improving the outcome for patients.
+Clinical trials are an essential step in the development of treatment for various diseases and are necessary for improving the outcome of patients.
 Clinical trials are the only way to find out if a new treatment approach to a disease is better than the standard treatments currently used.
 Patients volunteering to take part in a trial are randomly assigned to either receiving the standard treatment or a different or experimental treatment.
-This is known as a randomised trial and is the most common way in which treatments are compared.
-This process (randomisation) ensures that the groups are similar in every way other than the fact that they receive different treatments.
+This is known as a randomised trial and is the most common way in which treatments are tested.
+The choice of which treatment is offered to a particular patient is usually done with the help of a computer and the process ensures that the groups are similar in every way other than the fact that they receive different treatments.
 Any difference in outcome between the groups is then likely to be caused by the difference in the treatment and not by other differences between the groups.
 If an experimental treatment proves to be better than the standard treatment and does not cause unacceptable side-effects, it is recommended as the new standard treatment for future patients.
 This is how new treatments or approaches to treatment are introduced to patients.

 Please be advised that all the information you read here is not a replacement for the advice you will get from your consultant and their team.

 Help ensure that we can continue to bring you this vital informational material, make a donation today